Climb Kilimanjaro with Team Kilimanjaro

-Welcome to Team Kilimanjaro! 🥳🕺We're so happy you've found us!
+Welcome to Team Kilimanjaro.
+We're happy you've found us!

 👊 Who are Team Kilimanjaro?

-Team Kilimanjaro are the undisputed authority on climbing Kilimanjaro, regularly consulting to the national park authorities on mountain safety, route development, and environmental degradation reduction.
+Team Kilimanjaro is an Arusha-based tour operator and the undisputed authority on climbing Kilimanjaro, regularly consulting to the national park authorities on mountain safety, route development, and environmental degradation reduction.

 Because of our in-depth, hands-on knowledge of the mountain and unique acclimatisation strategies, TK often support world record attempts - including the first women's speed ascent 🏃♀️(2005), the youngest person to summit Kilimanjaro (aged 5.37 years), the fastest unsupported ascent, and multiple quadriplegic 👨🦽 and amputee ascents.